mxstn/mxstn.github.io/_posts/2024-08-17-liouville_and_sdes.md

 which is a transport equation (also called continuity equation).
 Note that $p(0, \cdot)$ is given.
 Equation \eqref{liouville} is called a Liouville equation for the system \eqref{ode}.

-The question now is, can we write down a SDE that describes the evolution of $\mu(t)$?
+The question now is, can we write down a SDE that describes the evolution of $\mu(t)$ with density $p(t, \cdot)$?
 And vice versa, for a given SDE with fixed initial distribution, can we find a non-autonomous vector field \eqref{ode} describing the evolution of the SDE in the above sense?

 tbc.